Table of Contents

 Mudra means ‘seal’, ‘gesture’ or ‘mark’.
-They are special movements that are incorporated into our yoga practice.
-They are often practiced with the hands and fingers but also can be done with the feet.
-They facilitate the flow of energy through one’s body and enhance the effectivity of one’s practice.
+The yoga mudras are special movements that are incorporated into the practice of yoga.
+They are often practised with the hands and fingers but also can be done with the feet.
+They facilitate the flow of energy through one’s body and enhance the effectiveness of one’s practice.

 There are hundreds of mudras that have been developed over the centuries, but here I will focus on my eight favourites that I regularly use during postures, pranayama or meditation.

 Through my own practice and through my teachings, I have personally experienced their efficiency in providing health, empowerment and serenity.
 They are great for our wellbeing, so don’t be afraid to try them out!

 Originally a sacred greeting or salutation, this gesture is often translated as ‘I bow to the divinity within you from the divinity within me’ (aka Namaste).
 The Anjali mudra is at the centre of yogic practice.
 It is used as a gesture of composure, a pose to centre one’s self and to enhance the state of meditation.
 When both palms of the hands are placed together, they represent the shape of the heart, but also a process of unification between the right and left hemispheres of the brain, the yoking of our active and receptive natures.

 To perform the Anjali mudra, press the palms of your hands together.
 The tips of the fingers should be together and pointing upwards.
 The palms can either be firmly together or with a small space in between, depending on the practice.
 The thumbs are held at the location of the Anahat chakra, in the centre of the chest at the level of the heart.
 Sometimes the thumbs will be placed at the third eye (Ajna chakra) and the hands may be placed at the side of the body or at the back.